Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-1-hello-world.md

 To use SDL we first need to initialize the various SDL subsystems we want to use.
 This is done through [`SDL_Init`](http://wiki.libsdl.org/moin.fcg/SDL_Init) which takes a set of [flags](http://wiki.libsdl.org/moin.fcg/SDL_Init#Remarks) or'd together specifying the subsystems we'd like to initialize.
+For now we just need the video subsystem but we'll add more flags as we require more features.
+Note that the event handling system is initialized automatically when the video system is if not explicitly requested by itself while the file I/O and threading systems are initialized by default.
-For now we'll just say we want everything but you can change this if you like.
-The bare minimum needed for this lesson is `SDL_INIT_VIDEO`.
-If everything goes alright `SDL_Init` will return 0, if not we'll want to print out the error and quit.
+If everything goes ok `SDL_Init` will return 0, if not we'll want to print out the error and quit.

 {% highlight c++ %}
-if (SDL_Init(SDL_INIT_EVERYTHING) != 0){
+if (SDL_Init(SDL_INIT_VIDEO) != 0){
 	std::cout << "SDL_Init Error: " << SDL_GetError() << std::endl;
 	return 1;
 }